 Is BlackBerry (BB) Too Good to Be True?
 A Comprehensive Analysis of a Potential Value Trap

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is BlackBerry Ltd (NYSE:BB).
-The stock, currently priced at 4.59, recorded a loss of 3.57% in a day and a 3-month decrease of 14.36%.
-The stock's fair valuation is $7.34, as indicated by its GF Value.
+The stock, which is currently priced at 4.49, recorded a loss of 4.71% in a day and a 3-month decrease of 18.87%.
+The stock's fair valuation is $7.07, as indicated by its GF Value.

 Warning!
 GuruFocus has detected 5 Warning Signs with BB.
 Click here to check it out.

 However, investors need to consider a more in-depth analysis before making an investment decision.
 Despite its seemingly attractive valuation, certain risk factors associated with BlackBerry should not be ignored.
-These risks are primarily reflected through its low Altman Z-score of -0.24, and the company's revenues and earnings have been on a downward trend over the past five years, which raises a crucial question: Is BlackBerry a hidden gem or a value trap?
-These indicators suggest that BlackBerry, despite its apparent undervaluation, might be a potential value trap.
-This complexity underlines the importance of thorough due diligence in investment decision-making.
+These risks are primarily reflected through its low Altman Z-score of -0.31, and the company's revenues and earnings have been on a downward trend over the past five years, which raises a crucial question: Is BlackBerry a hidden gem or a value trap?

 Before delving into the details, let's understand what the Altman Z-score entails.
 Invented by New York University Professor Edward I. Altman in 1968, the Z-Score is a financial model that predicts the probability of a company entering bankruptcy within a two-year time frame.
 The Altman Z-Score combines five different financial ratios, each weighted to create a final score.
 A score below 1.8 suggests a high likelihood of financial distress, while a score above 3 indicates a low risk.